Hieucaohd/rent-room/README.md

 Some basic operations you can try:

-*(Note: try this query in [Explorer](https://studio.apollographql.com/graph/rent-room-connect/explorer?variant=current), [Altair](https://chrome.google.com/webstore/detail/altair-graphql-client/flnheeellpciglgpaodhkhmapeljopja) or [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=vi))*
+*(Note: try this query in [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=vi) because it support cookie)*

 ## Get the list